BahadorGh/solidity-cheatsheet/README.md

   - compiler version set exactly on 0.8.0 version => `pragma solidity 0.8.0;`
   - compiler version set above 0.8.0 version and lower than 0.9.0 version => `pragma solidity ^0.8.0;`
   - compiler version set equal or above 0.7.0 version and lower than 0.9.0 version => `pragma solidity >= 0.7.0 < 0.9.0;`

+## Import

+when we want to fetch another contract bytecode(low-level codes) into our smart contract, we use _import_ keyword.

+- Ex: `import "@openzeppelin/contracts/access/Ownable.sol"`

 ## Contract definition